JFab00/League-of-Legends-TFT-Item-details/README.md

 Now the details are pretty outdated (even the champions images won't update since are not the same enymore...)

 ## Footer
-If you want to update this project, be my guest 🤣🤣.
+If you want to update this project, be my guest 🤣🤣, it would be easier making it from beginning.
+It is kinda bad made, since I could've use bootstrap to make the things easier, but I didn't even know what bootstrap was at that time...
 Here you can find a link to the github pages: https://jfab00.github.io/League-of-Legends-TFT-Item-details/